-Childcare fees are determined according to the number of hours needed for childcare, the resident's tax amount the parents/guardians pay, and the age of the child.
-(The fees for children between 3 and 5 years of age are waived.)
+Basic childcare fees are determined according to the number of hours needed for childcare, the resident's tax amount the parents/guardians pay, and the age of the child.
+(The basic childcare fees are free for all children enrolled in classes for 3- to 5-year-olds as well as for second and subsequent children.)
 Applications are accepted directly at the certified kodomoen if you want to take advantage of the kindergarten function.
-If you want to use the nursery school function, apply at the Nursery School Division, which also handles applications for certified nursery schools, etc.
+If you want to use the nursery school function, apply at the Nursery

+School Division, which also handles applications for certified nursery schools, etc.